robfletcher/grails-spring-events/readme.md

 ## Defining Listeners

-Events are dispatched to any beans in the _Spring_ context that implement the [`ApplicationListener`][9] interface.
+Events are dispatched to any beans in the _Spring_ context that implement the [ApplicationListener][9] interface.
 You can register listener beans in `resources.groovy`.
 Also, remember that _Grails_ services are _Spring_ beans, so simply implementing the interface in a service will automatically register it as a listener.

 ### Filtering the type of event

 The `ApplicationListener` interface has a generic type parameter that you can use to filter the types of event that a listener implementation will be notified about. _Spring_ will simply not invoke your listener for other types of event.

-#### _Example_ Using generics to filter the event type in a listener
+#### _Example_: Using generics to filter the event type in a listener

 	class PirateUpdateResponderService implements ApplicationListener<PirateUpdateEvent> {
 		void onApplicationEvent(PirateUpdateEvent event) {